 AMBULATION

 A prosthesis needs to enable the patient to regain mobility and resume everyday activities.
 For most amputees, this requires the ability to walk, or ambulate.
-Building strong ambulation skills requires motivation, practice, and expert gait training, typically provided in conjunction with a therapy program.
-As patients progress in their ability to ambulate (at increased speeds, over obstacles, across challenging terrain), adjustments to the prosthesis will become necessary in order to maintain comfort, function, and mobility.
-This development process requires adherence to the recommended training program and follow-up schedule.
+Building strong ambulation skills requires motivation, practice, and expert gait training.
+This is typically provided in conjunction with a therapy program with a physical therapist.

 Tony came to Michigan Vascular after an emergency surgery that required surgeons to remove his right leg.
 His nephew was a recent prosthetics patient of ours, and Tony decided to move from his home state of Ohio to seek treatment with our prosthetics team.
 Watch his story by clicking the image to the right.